 Use the grid

-Because we snap photos so frequently, we get careless and it's easy to not stop to line up your photo.
-Pretty quickly your horizons are going to be anything but straight (unless that's the look you're going for).
-Pay attention to the grid to help line up your photos.
-Switch on your gridlines by going to Settings - Photos & Camera.
+Because we snap photos so frequently, we get careless and it's easy to skip this step: but don't do it — make sure to line up your photo.
+Luckily, your iPhone totally helps you with this — Switch on your gridlines by going to Settings - Photos & Camera.

 Don't zoom in

 You'll lose an incredible amount of quality really fast everytime you zoom. iPhones are really not meant for long distance (no surprise there).
-Move your feet and get closer if you can.
+Move your feet and get closer if you can instead zooming in.

 Turn off live photos